pnp/pnpcore/docs/readme.md

 > [!Note]
 > Install the latest [DocFX](https://dotnet.github.io/docfx/) release to get `docfx.exe`

+To run anywhere add docfx directory to your environment variables in windows

 ### References

 Setting up the gh-pages branch as an orphaned branch was done using the steps outlined in https://www.gep13.co.uk/blog/how-to-create-gh-pages-branch.
 To actually work with both "code" and "docs" branches it's easiest to `git clone` the repo twice, once for coding and once for publishing documents to the `gh-pages` branch.